etiennestuder/gradle-plugindev-plugin/README.md

 ## Building and uploading a new plugin

-Apply the gradle-plugindev plugin in your Gradle project:
+Apply the gradle-plugindev plugin in your Gradle project.
+Make sure to also apply the 'groovy' plugin if you intend to write your plugin in Groovy.

 ```groovy
 buildscript {